-Adverse drug reactions observed in Finland are entered into Fimea's Adverse Reaction Register, where to health care professionals and medicine users consumers can report any suspected or observed adverse reactions.
+Adverse drug reactions observed in Finland are entered into Fimea's Adverse Reaction Register where healthcare professionals and consumers can report any suspected or observed adverse reactions.
+Vaccines are classified as medicines in accordance with the Finnish Medicines Act (Lääkelaki, 395/1987), so medicines also refer to vaccines in this text.

 The primary purpose of the reporting system is to detect previously unknown rare adverse drug reactions.
 This is why Fimea would especially like to receive reports on adverse reactions that are not mentioned in the package leaflet of the medicine.